Start your degree to become a teacher

 Want to know how to become a English teacher?
 Review the program course catalogue or connect with a pre-admissions advisor on questions about requirements and transfers

 Requirements for becoming a Middle Grades English teacher are admission to the teacher education program, a semester of student teaching, a criminal background check, and passing your certification exams.

-Learn More: Connect with ELAR 4-8/ESL Program Coordinator Dr. Cynthia Rodriguez, or learn more about certification testing
+Learn More: Connect with ELAR 4-8/ESL Program Coordinator Dr. Gwendolyn Johnson, or learn more about certification testing

 What are the job prospects?

 A teaching career provides stability and benefits while allowing you to impact the world.
 Starting salaries in N. Texas are just above $50,000 a year with health and retirement benefits.
 Many teachers interview and receive preliminary offers before graduation.
 Scholarships also ensure you leave the School of Education with low debt.

 Why a teacher degree?

 A teacher degree with certification is an investment in a stable career with benefits.
 Some become a teacher and stay teaching.
 Others advance by becoming a master reading teacher, instructional coach, curriculum writer, or even, administrator.
 After successfully teaching over several years, others take their skills outside of schools to become tutors, educational sales reps, consultants, business owners, or policy advisors.
 Learn more about career paths and design a roadmap